Topics on this page

 On the Deploy Scanner Stack and Storage Stack dialog box:

 - For Step 1, make sure you're signed in to your Azure Active Directory on Azure portal.
 Retrieve the Service Principal ID by executing the List Service Principal ID Azure CLI command.
 If the service principal does not exist, create the service principal by executing the Prepare Service Principal ID Azure CLI command.
+To deploy the stacks in Azure, you must use the Service Principal linked to File Storage Security's App Registration.
+For details on creating the service principal, see the Prepare Azure Service Principal

 - (Optional) For Step 2, select Review Stack to view the contents of the all-in-one stack template before launching it.